 Important: we control our focus

 We learn on trains, at railway stations (seriously), with the radio or television on (not necessarily loud).
-We will soon realize we do not really receive noise, though we are aware of its presence.
+We will soon realize we do not really receive the radio or television audio, though we are aware of its presence.
 Our focus in silence is going to become stronger.

 Most important: we organize our thought

 We can look at an object and try to think absolutely nothing.
 We are going to notice that our inner processes bring on associations.
 We can direct these processes, especially for language study.
-Travelers in Grammar have some practice, on page 21, exercise 4.
-Visualization also helps.
-Picture on the left is my representation for English Aspects, Simple, Progressive, Perfect, and Perfect Progressive.
+Travelers in Grammar have some practice.

 Important: we use keywords

 If we do, we make only cursory notes.
 We also may make recordings, reading resources or our notes.
 To be really brief, we can focus on speech parts, make a note with noun or verb structures only.
 A word or two, from time to time — we see later if we “get ourselves”, that is, if the matter is in our long-term memories.
 In our thoughts, we can come up with keywords for possible test questions.
 It can be a pleasant surprise only, if we discover that real tests are not as detailed.😉

 Important: we relax

 We never take “happy pills”.
 Artificial chemistry always competes against the natural brain messengers that make memories.
 Herbal teas are good: chamomile, melissa, or mint.
 We can listen to music, when we learn and work.
-My sample playlist is here.
 We do at least a few gymnastic exercises, to stretch out.